confluentinc/getting-started-guides/c/README.md

 ## Kafka Setup

-We are going to need a Kafka Cluster for our client application to operate with.
+We are going to need a Kafka cluster for our client application to operate with.
 This dialog can help you configure your Confluent Cloud cluster, create a Kafka cluster for you, or help you input an existing cluster bootstrap server to connect to.